 Contact: 01 662 5491 or firstname.lastname@example.org

-HOW: Through their schools programme or the Volunteer Overseas Programme, Habitat for Humanity Ireland facilitates Gaisce participant to meet the Community Involvement challenge area by planning/fundraising/raising awareness and then going on the trip.
+HOW: Through their schools programme or the global volunteering programme, Habitat for Humanity Ireland facilitates Gaisce participants to meet the Community Involvement challenge area by planning/fundraising/raising awareness and then going on a volunteering trip.
 The trip could also meet the requirements for the Adventure Journey (Exploration) by living in the local community, building with local families and engaging in cultural activities.
 At Gold Award level, the schools programme and the Volunteer overseas programme can be used for the Residential Project.

 Irish Waterski and Wakeboard Federation (IWWF) is the national governing body for all towed water sports including water skiing, wakeboarding, disabled skiing and barefooting.